Green Leaf's Beyond Great Salads logo

 What Is Green Leaf's Beyond Great Salads?

-Green Leaf's Beyond Great Salads is a quick-service restaurant franchise offering a healthier quick-service menu centered on gourmet sandwiches, freshly prepared salads, soups, and freshly baked breads.
-Franchisees operate restaurants serving lunch and dinner (breakfast may be included) and may add the Bananas Smoothies & Frozen Yogurt concept for an additional fee.
-Typical sites are approximately 650–1,000 square feet with a minimum 16 feet of frontage and are located in retail malls, food courts, strip shopping centers, airports, institutional feeding facilities, urban retail centers, or major office buildings.
+Green Leaf's Beyond Great Salads is a quick-service restaurant franchise offering a healthier alternative focused on freshly prepared salads, gourmet sandwiches (meats, poultry, fish and vegetables), freshly baked breads, soups and related food and beverages.
+Revenue is generated primarily from the sale of prepared food and beverages, and franchisees may also offer the Bananas Smoothies & Frozen Yogurt concept (proprietary frozen yogurt, smoothies, frosties and hand-rolled pretzels) as an optional additional product line for a fee.
+Typical locations are small-format sites (approximately 650 to 1,000 square feet with a minimum 16 feet of frontage) in retail malls, food courts, strip shopping centers, airports, institutional feeding facilities, urban retail centers and major office buildings.

 Green Leaf's Beyond Great Salads Franchise: Pros and Cons